The CNY Calories Showdown – One Slice Of Bak Kwa Is 370 kcal

 Nian Gao non-fried (1 piece) – 46

-To put it further into perspective, that single innocent looking pork bak kwa slice at 370 calories is ‘worth’ more than a prate with egg (288) and prawn noodle soup (293).
+That single innocent looking pork bak kwa slice at 370 calories is ‘worth’ more than a prate with egg (288) and prawn noodle soup (293).
 Help!

 If not, help your mum with the household chores.
 Washing and cleaning burn a lot, yah?
 Happy and HEALTHY New Year everyone!